CliffordAnderson/data-manifesto/README.md

 #Data-First Manifesto

-In this spirit of the [Agile Manifesto](http://www.agilemanifesto.org/), we are seeking to develop more agile, collaborative, efficient, and transparent practices in digital scholarship.
+In the spirit of the [Agile Manifesto](http://www.agilemanifesto.org/), we are seeking to develop more agile, collaborative, efficient, and transparent practices in digital scholarship.
 To those ends, we propose
 emphasizing: